iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 #### `IncomingBundleBuilder::calculate_hash`

-Calculates the bundle hash using some `S: Sponge`.
+Calculates the bundle hash using [`Kerl`] as a sponge.
 A bundle hash ties different transactions together.
 By having this common hash in their `bundle` field, it makes it clear that these transactions should be processed as a whole.

 The hash of a bundle is derived from the bundle essence of each of its transactions.
 The bundle essence of each transaction is a subset of its fields, with a total size of `486` trits, see the table below.